mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ## Writing the job posting

-I hire freelancers regularly, and I always start with a small job to see how we work together.
-With this project, I wanted to do it a little differently.
-I wanted to see several illustrators draw one cartoon each so that I'd have a variety of concepts to choose from.
-I didn't necessarily want the best person, but rather the best *idea* for the style of cartoon for this article.
+I didn't really know what I these cartoons would look like.
+It seemed like the best way to figure it out was to hire a few different cartoonists so that I could see options.
+I didn't necessarily want the best person, but rather the best *idea* for the right style.

 {% include image.html file="upwork-posting.png" max_width="400px" alt="Screenshot of job posting on Upwork" fig_caption="Job posting on Upwork" img_link=true %}

-I posted [a job](https://www.upwork.com/jobs/~01069b65ac37524889) on Upwork, a site I use frequently for hiring freelancers.
-The description explained that it was effectively a paid design contest, where I would compensate them for submitting a single cartoon, but I'd pick my favorite to do all of the illustrations in the article.
+I posted a [job listing](https://www.upwork.com/jobs/~01069b65ac37524889) on Upwork, a site I use frequently for hiring freelancers.
+It was effectively a paid design contest -- the freelancers were applying to be included in a shortlist, where they would each receive compensation for submitting a single cartoon.
+From the shortlist, one cartoonist would continue on to work with me on 8-10 more cartoons for the full blog post.

 ## Hiring Round 1: Choosing cartoonists to shortlist

-I received 13 submissions and reduced it to a shortlist of four.

-Interestingly, all four applicants in the shortlist were women, even though only 5/13 applicants were female.
-I'm not sure about cartoonists in general, but within my applicant pool, female cartoonists had a style more consistent with children's books.
-Male cartoonists had a style aimed at adults, such as graphic novels or webcomics.

-The four
+Within XX hours, I received 13 submissions.
+I hired four of these applicants for the shortlist:

 * [Christine Elefsiniotis](https://www.facebook.com/christinaillustration/)
 * [Loraine Yow](https://www.linkedin.com/in/lolo-ology/)
 * [Manel Sto Nino](https://www.upwork.com/freelancers/~0146ddb5612a5aaaca)
 * Sofia (she preferred I not link to her profile for this article)

+I was surprised that all applicants who made it to the shortlist were women, even though only five of the thirteen applicants were female.
+Within the applicant pool, the men's portfolios were generally filled with illustrations in the style of political cartoons or graphic novels, which wasn't what I was looking for.
+The women's portfolio's contained more cartoons for advertisements or children's books.
+The latter was most similar to the style I had in mind.

+TODO: Check

 ## Hiring Round 2: Choosing the final cartoonist